Hippyjake/Aether/README.md

 ![](./src/img/default-user.png)

-Once LightDM, LightDM Webkit Greeter, and Aether are installed you will need to set an avatar image for your users.
+Once LightDM, LightDM Webkit Greeter, and Mesa are installed you will need to set an avatar image for your users.
 Size is irrelevant, and avatars will be displayed as a 125x125 circle (Yes, square images too).
 Users that don't have an avatar set will default to the [astronaut](./src/img/default-user.png).

 To accomplish this, you can do either of the following:
 - Create an image in your home directory named `.face`.